sdesai/mojito_app_hybrid_example/readme.md

 And then going to [http://localhost:3000/index.html](http://localhost:3000/index.html) in a browser.
 _Note:_ Depending on the browser you are using you may have to force a reload of the URL to clear the cache.

+## Building for Phonegap

+To build a "phone" application for Phonegap run the following script.

+> ./scripts/phonegap-build

+The results can be found in "./builds/phonegap/[os]/phone".